Zac Santo: Early career

 In 2011, Santo joined the North Queensland Cowboys NYC squad on a trial and train contract and represented the Queensland under 18s team.
 That year he played in the Cowboys' 2011 NYC Grand Final defeat by the New Zealand Warriors.
 At the end of 2012, Santo won the Cowboys' NYC Player of the Year award.

 In 2013, Santo played for the Queensland under 20s team.
 He finished his NYC career at the end of 2013 with 65 games, scoring 49 tries.

 On 5 August 2013, Santo re-signed with the Cowboys on a 2-year contract and joined the Cowboys first grade squad in 2014.

 2014

 Santo started the 2014 season playing for the Cowboys' Queensland Cup team, the Mackay Cutters.

 In round 17 of the 2014 NRL season, Santo made his NRL debut for the Cowboys against the St. George Illawarra Dragons.

 2015

 Santo spent the 2015 season playing for another Cowboys' feeder club, the Townsville Blackhawks, in the Queensland Cup.
+Playing on the wing Santo scored a try during the Blackhawks 32-20 loss to Ipswich in the Grand Final.
 At the end of the 2015 season, he was released by the Cowboys.

 In December, Santo signed a 1-year contract with the Canberra Raiders starting in 2016.